wmcbrine/tivoremote/README.txt

 from the Java SDK.
 The function keys are what the TiVo recognizes from an attached USB keyboard.

-Buttons with no corresponding keyboard shortcuts: CC, Clock, and Standby.
+Buttons with no corresponding keyboard shortcuts: Aspect, CC, Clock, and Standby.